dariopedroniDEV/PartOfDayTTS/README.md

 **Work In Progress:**
-- Multi language TTS and text support (Currently researching how to implement GetText)
+- Multi language TTS and text support (For loop completed for language selection.
+Moving on to string localization)

 **To do:**
 - Basic GUI for settings such as language and voice notification